Make Your British Airways Avios Go Further: Here’s How

 You’ll be able to earn Avios on all of the above partners, but if you’re flying economy, be prepared to earn between 25 and 100 percent of the mileage flown, depending on the fare class that you’re booked in.
 If you’re flying business or first class, though, you’ll earn as much as 300 percent of mileage flown on British Airways-operated flights.

 How to earn Avios on the ground

 Flying is just one way to earn Avios, and out of all the options, it’s definitely the hardest!
 There are actually a lot of ways to earn Avios on the ground, and some of them are better than others.

 How to transfer from other credit card currencies

 British Airways is a transfer partner of multiple credit card currencies.
 For example, you can transfer Avios to Ultimate Rewards points at a 1:1 ratio.
-The Chase Sapphire Preferred and Reserve cards both currently offer 50,000 bonus Ultimate Rewards points for meeting spend minimums, and the Ink Business Preferred card earns 80,000 Ultimate Rewards points for meeting spend minimums as well.
-If you have an Ultimate Rewards-earning credit card, like the ones above, and a cash back card issued by Chase (like the Chase Freedom or Chase Freedom Unlimited cards), you can also transfer your cash back rewards into your Ultimate Rewards account at a one-cent-to-one-point ratio.
+The Chase Sapphire Preferred currently offers 60,000 bonus Ultimate Rewards points for meeting spend minimums, and the Ink Business Preferred card earns 100,000 Ultimate Rewards points for meeting spend minimums as well.
+If you have an Ultimate Rewards-earning credit card, like the ones above, and a cash back card issued by Chase (like the Chase Freedom Flex℠ or Chase Freedom Unlimited cards), you can also transfer your cash back rewards into your Ultimate Rewards account at a one-cent-to-one-point ratio.